-Play Retro Games with Raspberry Pi RetroPie
+Play Retro Games on your Raspberry Pi with RetroPie

 Raspberry Pi RetroPie

-Using RetroPie, you can quickly turn your Raspberry Pi into a highly versatile retro gaming rig that is more than capable of running games for several systems such as the SNES, GBA, PS1, DOS and many more.
+Using RetroPie, you can quickly turn your Raspberry Pi into a highly versatile retro gaming rig that is more than capable of running games for several systems such as the SNES, GBA, PS1, N64, DOS and many more.

-We will be showing you the process of installing and configuring RetroPie on your Raspberry Pi as well as how to copy roms to your Pi or connect it to a network drive.
+We will be showing you the process of installing and configuring RetroPie on your Raspberry Pi as well as how to copy ROMs to your Pi or connect it to a network drive.

 There are other emulator software packages that you can use instead of RetroPie.
 Be sure to check them out if you’re feeling adventurous.